header-banner-garam-masala.jpg

 Kashmiri Garam Masala Blend6

-Originating from the state of Kashmir, Kashmiri Garam masala blend consists of cumin seeds, green cardamom, coriander seeds, whole black peppercorns, fennel seeds, cinnamon stick, cloves, bay leaf, nutmeg, turmeric, Kashmiri chilli and ginger.
-This blend can be used in Indian dishes such as: Rogan josh, rice pulao and Kashmiri Paneer gravy among other recipes.
+Originating from the state of Kashmir, the Kashmiri Garam masala blend consists of cumin seeds, green cardamom, coriander seeds, whole black peppercorns, fennel seeds, cinnamon stick, cloves, bay leaf, nutmeg, turmeric, Kashmiri chilli and ginger.
+This blend can be used in Indian dishes such as Rogan josh, rice pulao and Kashmiri Paneer gravy among other recipes.

 Punjabi Garam Masala Blend7

 Coming from the Punjab state, the Punjabi Garam masala includes ingredients such as cumin seeds, green cardamom, coriander seeds, whole black peppercorns, fennel seeds, cinnamon stick, cloves, bay leaves, dry ginger powder and nutmeg are commonly used.
-Punjabi Garam masala is one of the main ingredients in the famous Indian dish: Chicken tikka masala.
+Punjabi Garam masala is one of the main ingredients in the famous Indian dish Chicken tikka masala.

 When to use Garam Masala?

-Sometimes Garam masala is used at the beginning of the cooking process, and sometimes at the end.
+Sometimes, Garam masala is used at the beginning of the cooking process, and sometimes at the end.
 This will depend on whether or not the spices are roasted before grinding.

 Related articles